-If the Public Safety Deputy's report includes recommendations concerning the Police Department, the Police Board, the Office, or another City department or agency, that entity must submit a written response to such recommendation within 60 days of its receipt of the Public Safety Deputy's report.
+If the Public Safety Deputy's report includes recommendations concerning the Police Department, the Police Board, or the Office, that entity must submit a written response to such recommendation within 60 days of its receipt of the Public Safety Deputy's report.
 The response shall include either (1) a description of any corrective or other actions taken or to be taken in response to the recommendation, (2) the basis for rejecting the recommendation in whole or in part, or (3) a request for a 30-day extension for making its response if additional time is needed by the entity to respond to the recommendation.
-In addition, at the request of at least three aldermen, the